 How Does Japanese Knotweed Spread?

 Japanese Knotweed can produce seeds, but it does not spread through seed dispersion because it is extremely rare for these seeds to germinate.
-Instead, Japanese knotweed will grow from the nodes of pieces of its green stem, in soil or in water.
+Instead, Japanese knotweed spreads from the nodes of pieces of its green stem, in soil or in water.
 UK Japanese Knotweed spreads via dispersal of its rhizome fragments, stems and crown.
 Despite not being able to propagate via its natural method, Japanese knotweed has been able to spread throughout most of the UK via its stems, roots and crown since its introduction in 1840.

 Introduced to the country via horticulturists in the late 19th-century from Japan , the plant has no controlling organisms to keep it in check.
 Whilst the climate in the UK is different from that of its native land, Japanese knotweed has been able to spread unchecked at the expense of native species, often commandeering large swathes of land.